+II.
 REPORTING SALARIED INCOME BY HEADING

 The form for reporting income is available in French (Form 100F) and German (Form 100D).
 You are free to choose which of the two copies you wish to complete.
-On request, it is possible, under certain conditions, to file Form 100 electronically, after having completed it on a computer (see the terms of use of myguichet.lu and the Luxtrust certificate).
-Depending on the currently very restrictive eligibility conditions, it is also possible to file the declaration directly online on myguichet.lu.
+On request, it is possible, under certain conditions, to file Form 100 electronically, after having completed it on a computer (see the terms of use of MyGuichet.lu and the Luxtrust certificate).
+Depending on the currently very restrictive eligibility conditions, it is also possible to file the declaration directly online on MyGuichet.lu or even to take advantage of a pre-filled tax return (https://123easy. public.lu/en.html).

-The following description of the tax return is based on the French version of this sample tax return (tax year 2022).
+The following description of the tax return is based on the French version of this sample tax return (tax year 2024).
 In this publication, we limit ourselves to the provisions concerning income from salaried employment and the related deduction, allowance or moderation possibilities.